elliotheisler/regex-hs/README.md

 ```
 ### Implemented Parts
 - The basics: unions, concatenation, and quantifiers
-- greedy and non-greediness for quantifiers
+- Greedy and non-greediness for quantifiers
-- character classes
+- Character classes
-- parenthesis to enforce precedence
+- Parenthesis to enforce precedence
-- some character class literals such as `\w` for word characters
+- Some character class literals such as `\w` for word characters
-### Bugs
+### Bugs and Features Not Yet Implemented
 see `BUGS.txt` in `src` directory